MARData-BU/Tutorials/Single_Cell_Transcriptomics_Seurat.md

 Based on the QC process we went through we can come to the following
 conclusions:

   - Two samples present high mitochondrial gene counts.
   - There are some cells with a very low and very high number of features.
 These might point to non-informative cells and doublets respectively.

-In the M&M of the publication\], the authors do not describe the thresholds used to filter cells.
+In the M\&M of the publication\], the authors do not describe the thresholds used to filter cells.
 Observing the distribution of the plots, we suggest a threshold of \< 10% mitochondrial counts and \> 200 features per cell.
 To filter against possible doublets, here, we also